SimonPadbury/baselayer/_src/typography.md

 ## The Link Tag

 The default underline for links has been moved downwards slightly to improve legibility.
-The link decoration (underscore) thickness has been set at 1px, so that it doesn’t become thicker when used on larger text (e.g. in headings, or `long-read` text).
+The link decoration (underscore) thickness has been set at 1px, so that it doesn’t become thicker when used on larger text (e.g. in headings where link underscores can be too bulky).

-Link color is set by `var(--link-color)`, which is the Baselayer theme middle blue (see [colors](/baselayer/colors/)).
+Link color is set by `--clink`, which is the Baselayer theme middle blue (see [colors](/baselayer/colors/)).
 The hover state is a shade darker.

 ## Text Alignment